Mission, Goals, and Outcomes for the RDN track career specialty

-Program Goal 1: Provide high quality, evidenced based education for qualified undergraduate dietetic students to develop core knowledge, integrate scientific principles, and acquire professional values and behaviors to prepare them for entry into a dietetic internship.
+Program Goal 1: Provide high quality, evidenced-based education for qualified undergraduate dietetic graduates to develop core knowledge, integrate scientific principles, and acquire professional values and behaviors to prepare them for entry into a dietetic internship.

 - 80% or more of internship directors’ surveys will rate graduates with a minimum of 3 on a 5 point scale for knowledge and skills that meet the expectations of the internship directors.

-Program Goal 2: Prepare culturally competent qualified undergraduate dietetic students for employment in dietetics or related fields and/or graduate school or that positively impact the culturally diverse communities within the San Joaquin Central Valley.
+Program Goal 2: Prepare culturally competent qualified undergraduate dietetic graduates for graduate school or employment in dietetics or related fields that positively impact the culturally diverse communities within the San Joaquin Central Valley.

 - >/= 90% of qualified undergraduate students will be accepted into the Certificate of Dietetics option in year 3 of the DPD curriculum.

-- At least 60% of DPD alumni completing the exit survey will report at least satisfactory rating relating to core knowledge and cultural competency for the RD.
+- At least 60% of DPD alumni completing the exit survey will report at least satisfactory rating relating to core knowledge and cultural competency for the RDN.